ArchiveTeam/warrior-preseed/README.md

 Building a warrior
 ------------------

-Install VirtualBox and download the Debian netinst ISO: http://cdimage.debian.org/debian-cd/6.0.6/i386/iso-cd/debian-6.0.6-i386-netinst.iso
+Install VirtualBox and download the [debian-7.7.0-i386-netinst.iso file](https://www.debian.org/CD/).

 Step 1: Create a VM with the required properties by running this script: